PeteDawson123/API-Design/guidelines/StatusCodes.md

 The status codes should not necessarily reflect the outcome of underlying operation and should not be driven based on observability goals.

-Also only standard status codes should be used, using status codes in the wrong context (e.g. protocol specific ones like 422) or with the wrong semantic is both surprising and usually problematic for consumers (it can break client libraries, monitoring, proxies and so on).
+Also only standard status codes should be used, according to [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html).
+Status codes in the wrong context or with the wrong semantic is both surprising and usually problematic for consumers (it can break client libraries, monitoring, proxies and so on).

-Status codes should be more specific where possible.
+Status codes should be more specific where possible, however **we must not repurpose response codes for other purposes than originally intended** (e.g., don't use WebDAV extensions where a 500 would suffice).

+### Common status codes

 | Status | Use case |
 | ------ | -------- |